Perfectionist

 }

-localization: { // multiline
+localization: { // multiline-member

 // Stuff about localization